 Since 1st January 2015, if you have a business with a turnover of less than £77,000 per year and are registered for VAT purposes, you can reclaim Insurance Premium Tax (IPT) by completing Section 20 on your annual Business Rates Return.
 Your insurer will also issue an IPT certificate that you can use to support your claim.
 If your turnover is more than £77,000 and you’re not registered for VAT purposes, you cannot reclaim IPT.

 However, any input tax will be recoverable from HMRC via your normal corporation tax return.
-Note that where there has been a failure to deduct IPT at source (by way of payment or credit note), repayment requests may result in greater amounts being due.
+Note that where there has been a failure to deduct IPT at source (by way of payment or a credit note), repayment requests may result in greater amounts being due.

 The Value Added Tax Act 1994, Schedule 7-Exemptions from Liability to be Registered and from Charging